frankietoledo/devops-take-home/README.md

 ### Important notes

 - Fork the React App in your github account to be able to use it programmatically
+- If you have enough time, we’d love for you to integrate Auth0 into the React app adding a login to protect it.
+It’s optional, but it’ll earn you extra points.

 ## Deliverables